 able to search for enemy aircraft.
 Once they spotted the hostile aircraft the squadron would position themselves according to the Fighter Area Attack chosen.

 During the Battle of Britain a typical Royal Air Force fighter Squadron was to have at least sixteen aircraft to enable twelve aircraft to be used whilst the others were being serviced or out of action, although at times some

 squadrons were unable to meet this number.
 The squadron would be split into four sections (blue, green, yellow and red) with three pilots (one, two and three), with two sections making up one flight of aircraft.
 Each section was led by a section leader with two wingmen, with a colour and

 a number identifying each aircraft.
 So for example, as shown in the squadron structure diagram below, the red section leader would be known as red one.

-the other aircraft concentrated on keeping formation an attacking aircraft could catch the formation by surprise.
-Although the tactic was later modified so that the forth Vic would weave casualty
+aircraft concentrated on keeping formation an attacking aircraft could catch the formation by surprise.
+Although the tactic was later modified so that the forth Vic would weave casualty rates

 In the aftermath of the Battle of Britain Fighter Command modified its tactics in 1941, before, in 1942 the Finger-four formation was officially added to pilots training.

 Championed by No. 12 Group commander Air Vice-Marshal Trafford Leigh-Mallory and Acting Squadron Leader Douglas Bader the idea of the Big Wing was to get three to five squadrons (36 – 60 aircraft)

 to form together and engage enemy aircraft in numbers.
 This was used for the first time on the 7th September 1940 when the Duxford Wing lead by Acting Squadron Leader Bader and comprising of